Sivakrishnachekuri/GITHUB/DAY2.md

-# Step 4: how it os use for DevOps Engineers
+# Step 4: how it is use for DevOps Engineers